MARIJUANA EDIBLES

 Hopefully it won’t take a child’s tragedy to get the federal government involved.

 Who will pay for higher health costs and diminished capabilities for those who use it?
-The politicians and lobbyists who vote for its availability should be directly financially responsible.
+The politicians and lobbyists who vote for its availability should be directly financially responsible, as should also the sellers of marijuana.

 -